-Young people from all communities have been disproportionately affected by the global recession.
 In a competitive labour market (often requiring skills and experience) young people are finding it increasingly difficult to get their first stable job.
 With the expansion of technology many of the traditional youth pathways to employment are in decline.
 With this knowledge, in 2014 the Todd Foundation reviewed its strategy on how best to support young people in their transition to employment.
-Based on what’s worked elsewhere, we see that successful approaches:
+Based on what’s worked elsewhere, we saw that successful approaches:

 - offer continuing support for young people to be ‘work ready’ for a changing economy.